Daniel Sepulveda

-Daniel Wade Sepulveda (born January 12, 1984) is a former American football punter who played five seasons in the National Football League (NFL), all with the Pittsburgh Steelers.
-He played college football for Baylor University, earned All-American honors twice, and was twice recognized as the best college punter.
-The Steelers selected Sepulveda in the fourth round of the 2007 NFL Draft.
-He was a member of the Steelers team which won Super Bowl XLIII against the Arizona Cardinals.
+Daniel Wade Sepulveda (born January 12, 1984) is an American former professional football player who was a punter for five seasons in the National Football League (NFL), all with the Pittsburgh Steelers.
+He played college football for the Baylor Bears, where he won twice the Ray Guy Award and earned All-American honors.
+He was selected by the Steelers in the fourth round of the 2007 NFL draft.

 Early life

-Sepulveda who is of Mexican–American descent, was born in Austin, Texas.
+Sepulveda, who is of Mexican–American descent, was born in Austin, Texas.
 He attended Highland Park High School in metropolitan Dallas, Texas.
 Sepulveda was a fourth-string punter at Highland Park behind Ryan Wolcott (the kicker), Jason Wood (the backup), and Trey Warren (the starter).
 He never made it into a game as a punter.

 College career

 Sepulveda attended Baylor University, where he played for the Baylor Bears football team from 2002 to 2006.
 He was a walk-on to the football team as a linebacker, and after a redshirt freshman season (despite not having punted since junior high) became the Bears' starting punter, earning a scholarship after the 2003 season.
 He won the Ray Guy Award tapping him as the best college punter in 2004 and 2006, and was recognized as a consensus first-team All-American in 2004 and a unanimous first-team All-American in 2006.
 He, Ryan Allen and Tom Hackett are the only players to win the Ray Guy Award twice.

 As of the end of the 2017 season, Sepulveda holds the NCAA FBS record for career punting average and career punts of 50+ yards.